gfxfundamentals/live-editor/README.md

 a new blob is generated so the debugger can't associate previous breakpoints.

-In it's current form it is probably not entirely stand alone and is pretty hacky.
+In its current form it is probably not entirely stand alone and is pretty hacky.
 I just separated out as I finally got tired of manually propogating changes between repos.